dedis/d-voting/README.md

 **Proxy** - A proxy offers the mean for an external actor such as a website to interact with a blockchain node.
 It is a component of the blockchain node that exposes HTTP endpoints for external entities to send commands to the node.
-The proxy is notably used by the web clients to use the form system.
+The proxy is notably used by the web clients to use the voting system.

 **Web frontend** - The web frontend is a web app built with React.
 It offers a view for end-users to use the D-Voting system.
 The app is meant to be used by